ka-us-tubh/cat-dog-cnn-classifier/README.md

 ## Files Included

-1. `cnn_architecture.png`:Jupyter file for training the CNN classifier and evaluation of the trained model.
+1. `cat-dog cnn.ipynb`:Jupyter file for training the CNN classifier and evaluation of the trained model.
 2. `README.md`: Documentation file explaining the project and how to use it.

 ## Dependencies